FAQ: How to enable Cantonese characters and Unicode Chinese Extensions in Windows

 • the Traditional Chinese 2010 input method update, and

-• the Microsoft HKSCS-2004 font update for Windows XP new site
+• the Microsoft HKSCS-2004 font update for Windows XP

 Then proceed to the previous section above, "Windows 7 and Vista", and follow my instructions there.

-For Cantonese phonetic input on Windows XP SP2 or older systems, it's been a long time and the only option I can think of now is CPIME: http://cpime.hk/ new site Microsoft has acquired the rights to CPIME for Windows 10 with Jyutping only, but older CPIME versions also offer Yale, Sydney Lau, and Standard Cantonese Pinyin, so CPIME may also be interesting to owners of other Windows versions that can update only to the Microsoft Hong Kong Cantonese 2010 Jyutping update.
+For Cantonese phonetic input on Windows XP SP2 or older systems, it's been a long time and the only option I can think of now is CPIME: http://cpime.hk/ Microsoft has acquired the rights to CPIME for Windows 10 with Jyutping only, but older CPIME versions also offer Yale, Sydney Lau, and Standard Cantonese Pinyin, so CPIME may also be interesting to owners of other Windows versions that can update only to the Microsoft Hong Kong Cantonese 2010 Jyutping update.
 The non-phonetic Changjie and Quick input methods area also available in Windows.

 The IME Pad can also be used, to input characters using handwriting, radical, or stroke look-up.
 If you don't know where or what that is, look at the top of the menu in the next image, and at the IME Pad image the end of the next section.